 The Art of WIIFM in Sales

 Experienced salespeople will often joke, “Everyone's favorite radio station is WII-FM.”
-They're referring to the acronym WIIFM – "What's in it for me?"
-And no, this doesn't mean you.
+They're referring to the acronym WIIFM: "What's in it for me?"
+And no, this doesn't mean you, the salesperson.
 It means your prospect or potential customer.
-What's in it for him?

 Use WIIFM to Your Advantage